a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

   ===================== All GOOD, BYFN execution completed =====================

-We are now ready to upgrade our network to Hyperledger Fabric v1.4.
+We are now ready to upgrade our network to Hyperledger UDO v1.4.

 Get the newest samples
 ~~~~~~~~~~~~~~~~~~~~~~